 I imagine you are considering a special picture for a very special reason, but are perhaps feeling a little unsure how it will all happen.
 Meeting and making art can be a lot of fun and interesting.
 I always like to get to know my people in order to create a special life in the work.

 The first process is for us to meet and chat about what you would like and expect from your painting.

 Sharing information about the type of work you would like is important, maybe something has inspired you, a moment in your life, your child’s development, a moment of self expression or a passion for real living art.

-I normally make portraits using one of the 2 pathways of production set out below.
-Both of these follow my particular technique which uses the pallet of the earliest Renaissence painters, in particular Lippi, Massolini and Massaccio.
+I normally make portraits using sittings and one of the 2 ways set out below but each portrait is as unique as you the subject – it is possible to work directly from photographs too.
+Both of these methods follow my particular technique which uses the subtle pallet of the earliest Renaissance painters, in particular Lippi, Massolini and Massaccio.
 This pallet set the colour range of great artists such as Botticelli and Michaelangelo.

-Briefly I will touch on how this came about.
+Briefly I will touch on how this passion all came about.

-Having studied at Camberwell School of Art my range was, in my early days, based around these painters, fairly tonal with subtle hues.
-However, it was’t untill visited Florence and the Brancacci Chapel, on the rave suggestion of Sarah (Raphael), that I had a chance to see them in the flesh and work from them directly, in pastel and pencil for an entire week.
+Having studied at Camberwell School of Art my range was, in my early days, based around traditional English painters such as Freud and Uglow, fairly tonal with subtle hues.
+However, it wasn’t until visited Florence and the Brancacci Chapel, on the rave suggestion of Sarah (Raphael), that I had a chance to see real masterpieces in the flesh and work from them directly, in pastel and pencil for an entire week.